MAN Truck & Bus

 As an alternative to battery electric trucks, MAN Truck & Bus is also researching hydrogen-powered trucks: in the “Bavarian fleet” project, MAN is working with industry partners Bosch, Faurecia and ZF to develop a fuel cell truck, due to be delivered to five customers in mid-2024.
 They will then trial the hydrogen-powered fuel cell trucks for a year in real-world use.

-There are pros and cons to both drive technologies.
-Fundamentally, fuel cell vehicles score higher with a greater range: hydrogen HGVs are set to manage 800 to 1,000 km on a tankful very soon, while only around half that distance is realistic for an electric truck.
+There are pros and cons to both drive concepts.
+Fundamentally, fuel cell vehicles score higher with a greater range: Hydrogen HGVs are expected to manage 800 to 1,000 km on a single tank very soon, while only around half that distance is currently realistic for an electric truck.
 Nevertheless, advances in battery technology over the coming years will increase their range.

 Every kilowatt counts: The TRATON Group is building a high-performance charging network for trucks with partners in Europe.